 This dream was to write an article with a title beginning by “10 tips to…”.
 I don’t normally like them so much (yes, they are often pure clickbait) but let’s face it, humans like lists.
 That’s why we have the

 You are a web developer and you want to improve?
 Improvement is indeed something you should have in mind: it will make your work much more enjoyable and your boss happier.
 The quality you will deliver will improve.

 As everybody, you want to enjoy your work and produce good quality.
 So keep reading!

 1. A good developer should be interested

-Now if you are a web developer because it’s easy or because you want to make a lot of money, you are going into a wall.
+Now if you are a web developer because you think it’s easy or because you want to make a lot of money, you are going into a wall.
 Web development is far from easy and you definitely need another motivation than just money.